 More Flavor Bans on the Way

-If you aren’t a New York or Michigan resident but are wondering if your state or city will be the next to ban your favorite flavor, then here’s a list of other cities and states that have or are in the process of implementing a vaping flavor ban.
+If you’re aren’t a Massachusetts, Michigan, New York, or Rhode Island resident but are wondering if your state or city will be next, then here’s a list of other cities and states that are in the process of implementing a vaping flavor ban.

 Arkansas Eyes Flavor Bans and Tax Increases